+You usually start by seeing your GP, who will examine you.
 You may also have blood tests to check your general health and the number of cells in your blood (blood count).

 At the hospital, the specialist doctor will ask you about your symptoms and your general health.
-They will also examine you and arrange some of the following tests.
+They will examine you and arrange some of the following tests.

+There are different tests that might be used to help diagnose GIST.
 Our cancer support specialists or your specialist doctor or nurse can give you information about any tests we do not explain here.

 Endoscopic ultrasound (EUS)